Case Study

 Solution

-Following an optioneering assessment phase by WSP, the Terralink® MSE wall system comprising a geogrid retaining wall with steel mesh facing was assessed to be feasible and economically viable to increase available airspace for waste placement.
+Following an optioneering assessment phase by WSP, the Terralink® MSE wire wall system comprising a geogrid retaining wall with steel mesh facing was assessed to be feasible and economically viable to increase available airspace for waste placement.
 The Terralink® MSE wall system comprises a geogrid retaining wall with steel mesh facing.
 This method, which is distinct from piggybacking, involves the construction of a geogrid reinforced mechanically stabilised earth wall or berm (MSE wall/berm), facilitating the expansion process during active landfill operations.
 The technique not only saves space but is also economically advantageous.

 the-great-wall-of-sydney-erskine-parks-landfill-mse-wall-4